SlothyKernel1314/phoenix_down_script/README.md

 * rename `constants_example.py` and `credentials_example.py` respectively into `constants.py` and `credentials.py` ;
 * set values into `constants.py` and `credentials.py` (follow the instructions inside them).
 For credentials, You will have to use the respective APIs of each of the scripts.
 This usually requires the opening of a developer account.
 Each site will propose you the steps to follow to obtain the tokens or other necessary authorizations ;
 * comment or uncomment the instances of each of the scripts in `mother_of_all_scripts.py` file, depending on which ones you want to execute or not.
 Phoenix Dow Script is designed to be modular ;
-* create on your server (if you want to make a remote backup of your logs) a directory at your convenience for the Phoenix Down Script application.
-In this directory, you will have to create a folder for each script used, according to the name of the `application_name` variable present in each sub-script.
-For example, a `/youtube` folder for the Youtube script ;

 ```
        tlls = TrelloScript()